 The Foundation for Community Association Research Surveyed more than 60 community association managers, board members and professionals who support associations to identify the risks and liabilities associated with using technology to conduct association business.

 Wikipedia defines Cybersecurity as the protection of computer systems from theft of or damage to their hardware, software or electronic data, as well as from the disruption or misdirection of the services they provide.
+Businesses can utilize network threat detection software to sweep their networks for potential threats.

 The Top 3 Cyber security Concerns from the Survey: